-The maintenance requirement only needs to be met the first time family members apply for a residence permit.
-Neither it is applicable if it is a child or an EU-citizen, EEs-citizen or Swiss citizen.
+The maintenance requirement only needs to be met the first-time family members apply for a residence permit.
+Neither is applicable if it is a child or an EU-citizen, an EEA-citizen or a Swiss citizen.

-Any difference in admission criteria and conditions between first time applicant and when applying for a change of status:
+Any differences in admission criteria and conditions between first time applicant and when applying for a change of status:

-No difference in admission criteria and conditions.
+No differences in admission criteria and conditions.